 Recess may soon go the way of slates and abacuses in public schools.
 Learn how you can save recess.

 Recess is an important part of your child's learning and development.
 Find out how recess can lead to better behavior.

 Dribbling helps children develop hand-eye coordination, body awareness, rhythm and timing, and agility.
 Once your child finds his rhythm, he'll be absorbed by the game and ...

-In this leap frog activity, your child will use her muscles to jump over her friends and onto lily pads, as she practices early math skills.
+In this leap frog activity, your child will use her muscles to jump over her friends and onto lily pads as she practices number recognition.